 how often should you use your gua sha tool?
+(Updated May 2021)

 Don’t worry!
-I won't let that happen!
-It’s too good to forget about.
-Trust me.
-But, like any new thing, it has to become a habit in order for you to remember to use it, or take the time to use it.
-So I will say this, consistency is key with natural skincare, however, the laundry list of benefits associated with gua sha and facial massage is long and very exciting.
+I won't let that happen to you!
+Trust me when I say gua sha is too good to forget about.
+But, like any new thing, it may take some practice, and I will add best results come from consistency.
+It has to become a habit in order for you to remember to use it, or take the time to use it.
+Here's the incentive to consistency though!
+The laundry list of benefits associated with gua sha and facial massage is long and very exciting!

-Now, full disclosure, I am an Acupuncturist, which means I’m a nerd.
+Now, I am an Acupuncturist, which means I’m a nerd.
 Jk, sort of, but beyond that it means I studied gua sha and when you study something you really get to see all the ways it’s amazing.
 I used gua sha in classes, clinics, learned expert tips and tricks over the years and still use it practically every day.
-So naturally as an acupuncturist I think about gua sha regularly because I have come accustomed to thinking about this tool as a remedy of many sorts.
-It’s one of the first things I think of when I feel a cold coming on, have a stiff neck or notice my skin is looking a little dull.
-To sum it up, gua sha yields the best results when it becomes a habit.
-A literal routine.
-It’s not going to be an injection of botox, but it can yield some amazing benefits when used regularly for skincare.
-That being said, I want to add that if gua sha doesn’t become your daily habit, it still holds value.
-A simple gua sha routine can do wonders to address anxiety, fatigue, brain fog, headaches, malaise and even melancholy.
-We’ll touch on that a little bit later.
+So naturally as an acupuncturist I look to gua sha as a remedy regularly because I have become accustomed to thinking about it and seen some cool things come from using it.
+For example, it’s one of the first things I think of when I feel a cold coming on, have a stiff neck or notice my skin is looking dull or puffy.
+Now, if you're reading this and wondering, "Well that's great Dres, but I'm not an acupuncturist."
+Don't go!
+Hold up, because you don't need to be one to see benefits.

 So when is the best time to use your gua sha tool?
 When you think about using your gua sha tool!
 When something pops into my mind like that I look at it as a sign that my body wants it.
 Once your body gets used to the practice of gua sha it may start to crave it.
-Invigorating the circulation and working stress and tension out of the muscles is a really magical thing.
+Invigorating the circulation and melting stress and tension out of the muscles is a really magical thing.
 Massage has been a healing modality for thousands of years, but somehow has been worked out of western medicine.
 Our bodies love movement, like exercise and massage, and these are tools to help us access health and healing at any moment.